flying-tiger/aero_util/README.md

  * XArray 0.9.6+
  * Pint   0.7.0+

-Note: Python 3.6 is a hard required, but older version of the library dependencies may work; the list above is simply the versions used for development.
+Note: Python 3.6 is a hard requirement, but older version of the library dependencies may work; the list above is simply the versions used for development.